 The purpose of this attachment is to provide further explanation of the PJM Generating Unit Reactive Capability Curve Specification and Reporting Procedures that are discussed in this manual Section 7: Generator Operations.
+This section applies to all Generating Facilities, including Energy Storage Resources.
 This section also applies to Synchronous Condensers.
 The following requirements are applicable only for units physically located within the PJM RTO footprint or Reliability Coordinator area.